 FACILITIES DEVELOPMENT SCHEDULE

-[TO BE DISCUSSED]

 pronghorn creek area

-At no additional charge to owner:

 compression schedule:

-Buyer shall provide to Seller the following minimum compression and Buyer's purchase obligation shall be limited to the volumes for which compression is made available as follows:
+Buyer shall provide to Seller the following minimum compression and Buyer's purchase obligation under this Agreement shall be limited to the volumes for which compression is made available as follows:

 Initial Compression.
-Buyer shall diligently proceed with the acquisition of all applicable governmental approvals and permits, and rights of way, and subject to the acquisition of such approvals, permits and rights or way, Buyer shall no later than October 31, 1999, have available to Seller compression capable of not less that 9,000 Mcf a day at 80 psi suction pressure and a discharge pressure capable of entering the Fort Union Gas Gathering system.
+Buyer shall diligently proceed with the acquisition of all applicable governmental approvals and permits, and rights of way, and subject to the acquisition of such approvals, permits and rights or way, Buyer shall no later than October 31, 1999, have available to Seller compression capable of not less that 9,000 Mcf a day at 80 psi suction pressure.

 First Additional Compression.
-Upon Seller's delivery of Gas utilizing at least eighty percent (80%) of existing compression facilities and if Seller is actively drilling additional wells and or has additional wells to complete and hook-up and/or production is inclining, Buyer shall provide additional compression.
-The first such additional compression shall provide total compression capable of not less than 18,000 mcfd at 80 psi suction pressure and a discharge pressure capable of entering the Fort Union Gas Gathering system.
+Upon Seller's delivery of Gas utilizing at least eighty percent (80%) of existing compression facilities and one of the following is occurring; a) if Seller is actively drilling additional wells, b) Seller has additional wells to complete and hook-up, or c) production is inclining, Buyer shall provide additional compression.
+The first such additional compression shall provide total compression capable of not less than 18,000 mcfd at 80 psi suction pressure.

 3. Additional Compression.
 Upon Seller's delivery of Gas utilizing at least eighty percent (80%) of existing compression facilities and if production is inclining, Buyer shall provide additional compression in increments of 9,000 Mcf a day, unless otherwise agreed, at 80 psi suction pressure and a discharge pressure capable of entering the Fort Union Gas Gathering system.
-If Buyer in its sole discretion determines it is uneconomic for any reason to provide additional compression in accordance with this paragraph 3.
-Buyer shall give Seller thirty days notice.
-Buyer and Seller will negotiate upon terms and conditions under which Buyer will expand compression facilities.
-If the Parties, within sixty (60) days following Buyer's notification are unable to agree upon those tems and conditions, then all gas exceeding the existing compression capability shall be released from the terms of this Agreement and shall be governed under the Field Services Agreement.
+If Buyer in its sole discretion determines it is uneconomic for any reason to provide additional compression in accordance with this Paragraph 3, Buyer shall give Seller thirty (30) days notice of same.
+Buyer and Seller will negotiate upon revised terms and conditions under which Buyer will expand compression facilities under this Agreement or the Field Services Agreement.
+If the Parties, within sixty (60) days following Buyer's notification are unable to agree upon such revised terms and conditions, then all gas exceeding the existing compression capability shall be released from the terms of this Agreement and shall be governed under the Field Services Agreement.
 Seller shall have full rights to market such released gas ("Excess Gas Agreement").

 4. Declining Production.
-At such time as Sellers Daily Deliverability of Gas from the Committed Reserves starts to decline, Seller may elect to apply the decline ratably between this Agreement and any Excess Gas Agreement or, if Buyer has available compression capacity, to rededicate such Gas to Buyer hereunder.
-If Seller's Daily Deliverability of Gas fails to justify the existing level of compression service provided hereunder, Buyer may elect to decrease the compression capacity to the level reasonably anticipated to be utilized by Seller.
+At such time as Sellers Daily Deliverability of Gas from the Committed Reserves starts to decline, Seller may elect to apply the decline ratably between this Agreement and any Excess Gas Agreement.
+If subsequent to a release of Gas under Paragraph 3 of this Exhibit "F" Buyer has available compression capacity, Seller may request in writing to Buyer that any such released Gas be rededicated to Buyer hereunder.
+Buyer shall notify Seller whether Buyer accepts or rejects such request within ten days of receipt thereof.
+If at any time Seller's Daily Deliverability of Gas fails to justify the existing level of compression service provided by Buyer hereunder, Buyer may elect to decrease the compression capacity to the level reasonably anticipated to be utilized by Seller.

-[will change to match fsa when agreed upon}

 other facilities: